IamSinghYuvraj/Yardstick/README.md

 - **Benefits**: Cost-effective, easier maintenance, and simpler deployment
 - **Trade-offs**: Requires careful implementation to ensure data isolation

-## Architecture

-### Multi-Tenancy Approach
-This application uses a **shared schema with a tenant ID column** approach for multi-tenancy.
-Each record in the database has a `tenantId` field to ensure data isolation.

 ### Technology Stack
 - **Frontend**: Next.js 13+ with TypeScript, Tailwind CSS, shadcn/ui